AarathiVB/caliper-eda/README.md

-# caliper-kmd-teamproject
+# CALIPER

-The CALIPER teamproject is about creating a toolbox for exploratory analysis of experiment data.
+The CALIPER project is about creating a toolbox for exploratory analysis of experiment data.

 ## How to clone this repository